 The Governor Samuel Huntington Trust, Inc. is the owner of the Huntington Homestead.
 The Kimball family, who had owned the property for 72 years, sold the historic farm to the Town of Scotland in 1994.
 The Town agreed to grant a two-year lease with an option to buy to interested local residents.
 Shortly thereafter, a grassroots effort to save the property for posterity was undertaken by dedicated volunteers who formed a nonprofit corporation named The Governor Samuel Huntington Trust.
 In July of 1996, the Trust purchased the property from the town and began its history as a museum organization.

 Scotland, Connecticut is located in the heart of Quinebaug and Shetucket Rivers Valley National Heritage Corridor, an affiliate unit of the National Park Service.
 Connecticut Routes 14 and 97, both very scenic in character, transect Scotland.
 The Huntington Homestead is minutes from I-395 in Norwich, and lies within two hours of Boston and three hours of New York.
 Residents and tourists from New England and beyond will enjoy the surprise of discovery upon reaching the Huntington Homestead, a "best kept secret" in American history.

-The Huntington Homestead is open to visitors May through October on the first and third Saturdays of each month from 11 a.m. to 3 p.m.
+The Huntington Homestead is open to visitors May through October on the first Saturday of each month from 11 a.m. to 3 p.m.
 Many of these dates have special programming.